 Roll up your sleeves and set each and every pod with as few resources as possible, without compromising the performance.

 But how do you actually decide what is the right amount?
 Is it a half-core or four cores?
 Is it 100 megabytes or one gigabyte?

 It seems like an easy task with the service owners going workload by workload, looking at all the metrics, and adjusting them accordingly.
 Unfortunately, this plan is not realistic.
 Most Kubernetes environments are highly distributed and constantly changing making this task extremely complex and time-consuming.

 This level of complexity requires a solution.
 In my experience, good DevOps solutions consist of 70% of philosophy and 30% of technology.
 In this situation, the philosophical part of such a solution is to establish an effective feedback loop to pinpoint, quantify, and address relevant problems.

 The technology part is the shift from data to intelligence.
 What is the difference between data and intelligence?
 Data is not considered intelligence until it is something that can be applied or acted upon.
 In other words, humans are not good at analyzing massive amounts of data.
 Switching from data to actionable intelligence will streamline the decision-making process.

 This approach will allow you to shift from continuous firefighting to proactively pinpointing, predicting, and fixing problems.
 You’ll switch from guesstimation mode to data-driven decision-making.
 The end result of such an approach will be improved resilience, less SLA/SLO breaches, reduced waste and carbon footprint, and effective governance of the platform.

 PerfectScale specialize in solutions built to help you right-size and continuously optimize your Kubernetes environment.
-To get an evaluation of your Kubernetes environment and see if it is running efficiently, book a demo today to start a free trial of our solution.
+To get an evaluation of your Kubernetes environment and see if it is running efficiently, start a free trial of our solution.